Saving money doesn’t have to be so hard. It just takes practice.

 2. Clearly define your goals

 Some people aren’t motivated to save money.
+Others want to start saving, but don’t know where to begin.
 That’s why setting specific, realistic goals is important.
 Once you know why you’re setting aside part of your paycheck, deciding to save rather than spend your extra money should be easier.

 - Save for a vacation.
 Everyone deserves a break.
 Make sure you have enough money to enjoy your time away by cutting back on unnecessary expenses and putting the money for your trip in a separate account.
 If you can’t afford to go too far, a staycation is always an option.